-A merle coat in dogs is one of the most interesting and beautiful variations to come from breeding.
-Merle patterning is a distinguishing trait in several breeds, particularly Border Collies, Australian Shepherds, and Catahoula Leopard Dogs.
-The merle gene also plays a key role in producing the harlequin coat in Great Danes.
+A merle coat in dogs is one of the most interesting and beautiful variations that can result from breeding.
+The merle pattern is a unique trait found in several breeds, including Border Collies, Australian Shepherds, and Catahoula Leopard Dogs.
+Additionally, the merle gene plays a significant role in producing the harlequin coat pattern in Great Danes.

-Unfortunately, the intriguing dog merle coat is associated with several health problems.
-Responsible breeding is important to reduce the risk of these problems.
+However, it’s important to be aware that the captivating merle coat is associated with several health problems.
+Responsible breeding practices are crucial to minimize the risk of these issues.

 What Does the Merle Coat Pattern Look Like in Dogs?